-Parents search for answers in cancer diagnoses in Johnson County
+Parents seek answers about cancer cases in Johnson County

 "ISDH thoroughly investigates all suspected cancer cluster concerns reported by the public, and all investigations are done in collaboration with the relevant local health department.
 ISDH did investigate concerns about pediatric cancers in Johnson County and found no evidence of a cancer cluster.
 As part of that investigation, we identified a total of 123 cases of cancer in people under age 20 between 2001 and 2015 in Johnson County.
 It's important to note that this number represents all cancer types and was within the number of cases that would typically be expected for that time frame."

 But that's not enough for Rhinehart and Davidson.
-They helped advocate for Trevor's Law, which impacts the way cancer clusters are designated and requires that HHS provide assistance to state and local health departments.
+They helped advocate for Trevor's Law, which affects the way cancer clusters are designated and requires that HHS provide assistance to state and local health departments.
 It took effect in June 2016.

 On its website, ISDH states: